FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-04-19-What-Is-A-VPN?.md

 Now that we've introduced some basic network knowledge, we can finally talk about VPN's!

-**Info notice** If you're interested in knowing both your IP addresses, here's how to do so:
+**Info notice:** If you're interested in knowing both your IP addresses, here's how to do so:
 Local IP
 1. Mac/Linux: open terminal and type "ipconfig getifaddr en0" (without quotes).
 Change to "en1" if you are using a wired connection.
 2. Windows: open the command prompt and type "ipconfig".
 You should be able to see your local IP on both ethernet and wireless.